MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Right now to switch between "Virtual Production Filming" mode and just inspecting the set has to be done by going to the "VPStudio Comp" actor and setting the output pass to "Player Viewport" for filming or "none" for inspecting.
 I haven't been able to find a way to do this with a keyboard key yet.

 The way my dual camera setup works is inefficient as it always rendering both camera views.
 If you are only using one camera you should delete the composure passes and mattes for camera two and things will be faster.

-# Latest Revisions

-The release notes are on the releases page on github, please check there to see the release history of all versions.
-From now on this file will only have release notes for the most recent release.

-Release 5

-* The experimental "MeasureMe" actor has been removed and replaced by "MeasuringGadget"

-* In MeasuringGuides there is a "MeasuringGrid" actor that draws a grid of squares to help you align cameras with a real world object like a checkerboard or cutting mat with a grid on it.
-You get to set the size of the squares in cm and the number of squares horizontal and vertical.
-You can just draw the square outline of the whole grid.
-To use just drop into the level.
-You can attach it to a VivePuck actor and the grid will go wherever the Vive Puck goes.
-The "Grid Adjustment" node inside the actor lets you rotate or shift the grid.

-* In MeasuringGuides there is a "MeasuringGadget" actor.
-This uses a second vive tracker to get a quick measurement of your camera rig.
-This can save setup time since you don't have to measure and build your own camera rig actor.
-To use first setup a VivePuck actor, attach an AutoRig actor to it and a VPCamera actor to the AutoRig.
-Then setup another VivePuck actor for doing measurements.
-The sample level has a MeasureingGadget and Camera 2 in VPStudio setup for this.
-To do a measurement put the lenscap on your camera and hold the vive tracker centered on it, then press V.  It will take 100 samples from both trackers and load the offset into the AutoRig's "Measured" values.

-* In CameraRigs there is an AutoRig actor intended to be used with the MeasuringGadget actor.
-The "measured" entries in this actor are for your rig measurements.
-The "adjust" entries are for making small adjustments, for example if the tracker is slightly twisted or tilted on the rig.
-This is usually easier than getting the physical rig exactly right.

 # Features